ADMISSIONS ARRANGEMENTS FOR ACADEMIC YEAR 2022-2023

-- Previously Looked After Children.
+17. Previously Looked After Children.
 A ‘previously looked after child’ is a child who was looked after but ceased to be so because he or she was adopted or became subject to a child arrangements order or special guardianship order.
 Previously looked after children also includes those children who appear (to the governing body) to have been in state care outside of England and ceased to be in state care as result of being adopted.

 All members of Churches Together in England and CYTÛN are deemed to be included in the above definition, as are all other churches and ecclesial communities that are in membership of any local Churches Together Group (by whatever title) on the above basis.

 19. “Children of other faiths” means children who are members of a religious community that does not fall within the definition of ‘other Christian denominations’ at 18 above and which falls within the definition of a religion for the purposes of charity law.

 The Charities Act 2011 defines religion to include: